Maelic/SGG-Benchmark/README.md

 Our paper [REACT: Real-time Efficiency and Accuracy Compromise for Tradeoffs in Scene Graph Generation](https://arxiv.org/abs/2405.16116) has been accepted at BMVC 2025!
-Please have a look if you're interested!
 We dive into current bottlenecks of SGG models for real-time constraints and propose a simple yet very efficient implementation using YOLOV8/9/10/11/12.
-Weights are available [here](MODEL_ZOO.md).
+Weights are available [here](docs/MODEL_ZOO.md).
 Here is a snapshot of the main results:

 <p align="center">